3 Simple Steps to Certify Sales Rep Knowledge

 2. Implement Sales Certifications

 Sales certifications typically come into play when your company rolls out new products, programs, or information.
 The idea is to create an actual certification process and report demonstrating knowledge transfer.
-A technology partner, like LearnCore, can help formalize this.
+A technology solution, like Showpad Coach, can help formalize this.
 By using a training platform, you can to guide reps through new content, assess knowledge, practice, and report results.
 Reports and certifications allow sales leaders to evaluate skills and identify where additional coaching and refinement are needed.

 3. Measure Success